4th Quadrant of Victory Square

 As part of public consultation anyone coudl submit a comment to any of the five shortlisted entries of the competition Phase 2.
 Deadline for your comments was June 10 2023.
 All comments from the public consultation were summarized in a report and provided to the competition jury before its final deliberation.

-As the history of Victory Square is closely related to the birth of the Czech Republic, the symbolic meaning of democratic values is represented in its grand monumental layout and neo-classical architecture.
-In the present day, democratic values are still as strong, but the meaning has expanded to more accessible, inclusive and engaging spaces.
-Our proposal uses the potential of the mixed-use development to create ‘Democratic Architecture’: a varied program of functions, building typologies, public spaces and urban interiors that offer something for everyone.
-Seeking to create spaces that are not only functional and aesthetically pleasing but also contribute to the well-being and social, economic and cultural life of the community.
+As the history of Victory Square is closely tied to the birth of the Czech Republic, the symbolic meaning of democratic values is represented in its grand monumental layout and neoclassical architecture.
+In the present day, democratic values remain strong, but the meaning has expanded to more accessible, inclusive, and engaging spaces.
+Our proposal highlights the potential of mixed-use development to create ”Democratic Architecture”: a varied program of functions, building typologies, public spaces, and urban interiors that offer something for everyone.
+We seek to create spaces that are not only functional and aesthetically pleasing but also contribute to the well-being and social, economic, and cultural life of the community.

 Benthem Crouwel Architects: Pascal Cornips, Sophie Hengeveld, Zsa-Zsa Brouwers, Menno Ruijter, Bart Bonenkamp, Willem Jan van der Gugten, Kaj van den Berg, Maarten Abe Neijenhuis